berteh/ScribusGenerator/README.md

 How to install Scribus Generator ?
 -------

-For Scribus 1.5.6+: [download the latest (Python3) ScribusGenerator](https://github.com/berteh/ScribusGenerator/archive/python3.zip) version.
-A few added features and syntactic updates for the more recent Python3 engine.
+For recent Scribus (1.5.6+, 1.6.x,..): [download the latest ScribusGenerator](https://github.com/berteh/ScribusGenerator/archive/master.zip) version.
+A few added features, including GUI for MacOSX users.

-For Scribus 1.4.x to 1.5.5: [Download](https://github.com/berteh/ScribusGenerator/archive/master.zip) the archive script.
-It is still supported against bugs but no new features will be added.
+For legacy Scribus 1.4.x to 1.5.5: [Download the older ScribusGenerator](https://github.com/berteh/ScribusGenerator/archive/refs/heads/archive-python2-scribus1.5.x.zip) archived script.
+It is not supported any longer, but just works with older (python2-based) systems.

 Uncompress the script anywhere on the local machine in a folder your user can write to. **Scribus Generator** can then be started by choosing the script (``ScribusGenerator.py``) within the dialog: _«Scribus → Script → Execute Script»_, or from the [command line](#running-scribus-generator-from-the-command-line).

-### macOS

-Since the graphical user interface of the main Scribus Generator requires Tkinter to be installed in your Python setup, and that may be difficult under macOS, there is now an alternative [ScribusGeneratorMac](/pic/mac/README.md) script that uses the Scribus Plugin API dialogs instead of Tkinter.
-Though the script has "Mac" in the name it should also work on Windows and Linux systems whether or not they have Tkinter installed.

-You can also still use the [command line](#running-scribus-generator-from-the-command-line) version of Scribus Generator in a terminal window.

 How to use Scribus Generator
 ------